subtopic 2.3: Biogeochemical cycles

 - Ammonification: Converts organic nitrogen into inorganic ammonia.

-Transfer Flows:
+Transfer Flows

-- Excretion: Transfer of nitrogen from animals back into the environment.
+- Excretion: Returns nitrogen to the environment.

 Application of skills: Create a systems diagram of the nitrogen cycle.